 My teaching experience includes courses on sociological theory, economic sociology, and social inequality as well as a general introductory course.
-I currently teach with the Bard Prison Initiative.
-I have also taught for five semesters as an Assistant in Instruction at Princeton and three semesters with the Prison Teaching Initiative and NJ-STEP program, where I designed college courses for inmates in New Jersey state prisons.
-My teaching record also includes Princeton’s Teaching Transcript Program and the Sociology Department’s prize for graduate student teaching.
+I currently teach in the Honors College at George Mason University.
+I have taught in New York and New Jersey state prisons with the Bard Prison Initiative, the Prison Teaching Initiative, and the NJ-STEP program.
+I also taught for five semesters as an Assistant in Instruction at Princeton.
+My teaching record includes Princeton’s Teaching Transcript Program and the Sociology Department’s prize for graduate student teaching.

 My pedagogy is geared toward a participatory classroom centered on discussion and collaborative activities.
 I work to create an inclusive environment that attends to the diversity of students’ social backgrounds and learning processes.
 My lesson plans and course design advance core liberal arts objectives such as organized thinking, effective communication, synthetic analysis, and constructive disagreement.

 Teaching evaluations and an extended teaching statement are available on request.
 Click to see sample syllabi.

 Annandale-on-Hudson, NY 12504

 cbeckwith at bard dot edu